-- First, simplify your subgoal and break it up into the smallest possible pieces. - It does not directly prove the goal, but returns a call to metis, smt, blast, auto, etc. This proof may be horrible! - Calling metis or smt directly is difficult unless you know exactly which lemmas are needed. - Many options and refinements exist.
+- First, simplify your goal and break it into pieces. - It does not directly prove the goal, but returns a call to metis, smt, blast, auto, etc. This proof may be horrible, but could be the basis for a better proof. - Read the manual: many options exist. - If it doesn't help, think about intermediate properties that may be easier to prove.